Cyber security – the risks to your organisation

 Organisations are required by law to protect personal data.
 They are also likely to be subject to contractual confidentiality requirements under agreements with suppliers, customers and other stakeholders.

-It is important that organisations have, and are able to demonstrate that they have, robust systems in place to protect their digital assets (including regular back up facilities); well drafted IT policies, data protection policies and disaster recovery policies are all essential.
+It is important that organisations have, and are able to demonstrate that they have, robust systems in place to protect their digital assets, such as systems for regularly backing up data.
+Well drafted IT Policies, data protection policies and disaster recovery policies are all essential.
 These policies should be regularly tested.

 What should organisations do to protect themselves?